Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 - The class may contain other properties and methods in addition to those specified in the interface.

---
+---

+template: example-interface

+## Some notes

 The value of an interface is that it can ensure the same set of behaviors across several different classes.

-- The expectation is that these behaviors are implemented differently among the classes that implement them.
+The expectation is that these behaviors are implemented differently among the classes that implement them.

 --